 National Third Shift Workers Day

-National Third Shift Workers Day is a holiday that’s designed to give those hard-working individuals who work the overnight shift the well-deserved recognition that they deserve.
-While most people are sleeping, third shift workers are manufacturing products, loading trucks for outgoing deliveries in the morning, keeping the streets safe, and keeping the hospitals fully staffed.
-There are far too many jobs that require third shift workers for their continued operation to list here, but the one thing that we can do is to recommend that everyone celebrates this holiday on the second Wednesday in May and show their appreciation for their work.
+National Third Shift Workers Day is a holiday designed to give those hard-working individuals who work the overnight shift the recognition they deserve.
+While most people are sleeping, third shift workers are manufacturing products, loading trucks for outgoing deliveries in the morning, keeping the streets safe, and keeping hospitals fully staffed.
+There are far too many jobs that require third shift workers for their continued operation to list here, but one thing we can do is recommend that everyone celebrates this holiday on the second Wednesday in May and show their appreciation for their work.

-National Third Shift Worker’s Day was founded by Jeff Corbett to recognize third shift workers.
-Although we’re unsure of when it actually became a holiday, we know that it was sometime before 2020 that it was being observed.
+National Third Shift Workers Day was founded by Jeff Corbett to recognize third shift workers.
+Although we’re unsure of when it actually became a holiday, we know that it was being observed sometime before 2020.

 Facts About Shift Work That Most People Don’t Realize

 During our research on shift work, we came across some fascinating facts about working the overnight hours.
-While some people might have known about some of the facts we’ve listed below, but we do think some of them are going to be a big surprise to most people.
+While some people might have known about some of the facts we’ve listed below, we think some of them will be a big surprise to most people.

 When people think of shift work, they tend to think about factory workers and fast-food workers.
-However, a lot of people across different fields have to do shift work.
+However, many people across different fields have to do shift work.
 Which industries have shift workers?
 Let’s take a quick look:

 • Healthcare